 Gravity Course is a public art project in Dragonfly's Lair, a stormwater detention pond and open space in Fort Collins, Colorado.
 The artwork is located near Webber Middle School on Wakerobin Lane, just east of Regency Drive.
 It is a collaborative piece by artist Joe McGrane, the City of Fort Collins Utilities Department, Webber Middle School faculty and City of Fort Collins Art in Public Places.
 It reinforces and complements a nearby interpretive trail and sign system developed collaboratively with Webber Middle School students.
 The thoughtfully designed site speaks to the storm drainage and water quality functions of the space.
-Gravity Course is interpretive trail.
+Gravity Course is interpretive and interactive-an overlook, amphitheater, and gateway to the interpretive trail.
 It is a pragmatic demonstration of values and techniques the City of Fort Collins Stormwater Utility Department practices and a useful addition to the neighborhood, streetscape, and school curriculum.